britram/rains-prototype/draft-trammell-rains-protocol.md

 Developing conventions for assertion contexts for different situations will require implementation and deployment experience, and is a subject for future work.

+### Zone-Reflexive Assertions

+A zone may make an assertion about itself by using the string "@" as a subject name.
+This facility can be used for any assertion type, but is especially useful for self-signing root zones, and for a zone to make a subsequent key assertion about itself.
+If an assertion of a given type about a zone is available both in the zone itself and in the superordinate zone, the assertion in the superordinate zone will take precedence.

 ## Object Types and Encodings {#obj-types}